Variational properties and orbital stability of standing waves for NLS equation on a star graph: Introduction

 \section{Introduction}

-In the present paper a rigorous analysis of the stationary behaviour of nonlinear Schr\"odin\-ger equation (NLS) on a graph is given, beginning from the simplest type of unbounded graph, the star graph.
-In a previous paper \cite{ACFN1} the authors studied the behaviour in time of an asymptotically solitary solution of NLS resident on a single edge of the graph in the far past, and impinging on the vertex with various types of couplings, giving a quantitative analysis of reflection and transmission of the solitary wave after the collision at the junction.
+In the present paper a rigorous analysis of the stationary behavior of nonlinear Schr\"odin\-ger equation (NLS) on a graph is given, beginning from the simplest type of unbounded graph, the star graph.
+In a previous paper \cite{ACFN1} the authors studied the behavior in time of an asymptotically solitary solution of NLS resident on a single edge of the graph in the far past, and impinging on the vertex with various types of couplings, giving a quantitative analysis of reflection and transmission of the solitary wave after the collision at the junction.
 Here we concentrate on a different phenomenon, namely the existence of persistent nonlinear bound states on the graph (localized, or pinned nonlinear modes), and on their orbital stability, when an attractive interaction is present at the vertex.
+Some of the results here discussed and proved were briefly announced in \cite{ACFN2} .